REGOVAR/Sandbox/sandbox/jobim_poster/v2bis_text.md

 - Local database
 - Custom filters
 - Custom pipeline
-- Tiers CHU
+- Other hospitals

 - Sequencing data
 - Create project Add attachments
-- Selection of variants and transcripts
+- Select variants and transcripts
-- Apply / Edit / Save yours Filters
+- Apply, edit, save your filters
-- Analyse your data with your pipelines
+- Analyze your data with your pipelines
-- Results and generated reports available in the project
+- Save your results and generate reports available in the project
-- Import variants and annotation into the database
+- Import variants and annotations into the database
-- Install yours pipelines
+- Install your pipelines
-- Share, install, test tiers pipelines
+- Share, install, test external pipelines
 - Share statistics about variants and annotations
 - Share filters and panel with others